harlo/CVNotary/README.md

 ### with sources
 1.	on init source, we add to keyring AND sign key (using standard gpg unforch)
-1.	we publish the signing document to keybase for notarizing
+1.	we publish the signing document to blockchain, and then keybase for notarizing

 ### with submissions
 1.	on receive media, we verify (using standard gpg unforch)
 1.	if verified OR NOT, we generate a message, and sign it (using standard gpg again)
-1.	we publish the signing document to keybase for notarizing
+1.	we publish the signing document to blockchain, and then keybase for notarizing

 ### the messages:
 1.	date created